CAPTRSTEAM/survey-app/survey-taker/DATABASE_INTEGRATION.md

 ## Overview

-The `createAppData` function is part of the `ApiProvider` class and provides a way to save survey completion data to the platform's database using the standard API endpoints.
+The `createAppData` function is part of the `ApiProvider` class and provides a way to save survey completion data to the platform's database using the standard `/api/gameData` endpoint.
+This follows the same pattern used by other platform applications like `spa-api-provider`.

 ## How It Works